gmac/sass-thematic/README.md

 We're building a site that gets themed with customizable colors, fonts, sizes, etc. So, we set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.

-This works, but makes updating difficult.
+This works, but makes updates difficult.
 All changes in the base stylesheet must be mirrored in the theme-specific overrides.
 Keeping these stylesheets synchronized is tedious and error-prone.
 It would be great if we could just _automate_ the generation of these theme overrides from the base source...

 This is Sass Thematic.